IISH/drupal-module-donations/README.md

-# drupal-module-donations
+# drupal-module-payments
-Drupal module for donations
+Drupal module for payments through PayWay on the IISH website